+Are you stuck in a rut at work?
 How many times have you found yourself sitting in a meeting, yawning, pinching yourself or grinding your teeth?
-How many days have you gone to the coffee machine multiple times, begging the caffeine to create some energy and get you out of this rut at work?
+Or how many days have you gone to the coffee machine multiple times, begging the caffeine to create some energy and get you out of this rut at work?
 Most people wake up, maybe grab some breakfast or at least a shot of caffeine, go to work, and assume they can stay consistently focused without taking any steps specifically designed to replenish and maintain their energy at work throughout the day.

 If you’re having difficulty staying focused and feeling stuck at work, you can follow the 6 tips below, adapted from Dr. Hallowell’s book: